YoussefBechara/AI-Tiktok-VideoGenerator-Editor-Uploader-YSFB/README.md

 # AI TikTok Video Generator/Editor/Uploader 🤖🎬📤

-Automated pipeline for AI-generated TikTok content creation, editing, and uploading
+Automated program for batch AI-generated TikTok content creation, editing, and uploading

+## Disclaimer:
+This project was completed by me 1 year ago and decided to not make it public for business reasons.

 ## Features ✨
 - 🧠 AI-powered content generation (LLM models)